afiniel/Yiimpool-Installer/README.md

-<h1 align="center"> Afiniel.Tech Yiimpool Installer v2.0🚀
+<h1 align="center"> Afiniel.Tech Yiimpool Installer - DEV-WORK-branch </h1>
+This branch can be very unstable and buggy.
+Use it at your own risk. you find stable branches at <a href="https://github.com/Afiniel-tech/Yiimpool-Installer">Github</a>.

+<h2 align="center"> Description </h2>
-###  :information_source: This is the main page for the Afiniel.Tech Yiimpool
-Here you find information all documentation about Afiniel.Tech Yiimpool Installer v2.0  Will mostly automatically install all reequirements to get Yiimp installed correctly.
+:information_source: This is the main page for the Afiniel.Tech Yiimpool Here you find information all documentation about Afiniel.Tech Yiimpool Installer v3.0  Will mostly automatically install all reequirements to get Yiimp installed correctly.
 This is a fork of Cryptopool.builders multipool installer, i cant see that the project is active anymore and there for i have start a "Reborn of the project"

 ### The installer requires the following